 By Susan Ricker

 Networking is one of the fastest ways to find new opportunities for your career, but it's also one of the most daunting.
 Walking into a room full of people you don't know, attempting to eat stale crackers without spraying crumbs on the intimidating professional you're talking to, all while trying to think of a clever way to ask for a job -- is it any wonder that networking is often passed over for less interactive forms of job searching?
-Before you delete the next networking-event email, follow these tips for not only surviving a networking event but making a positive impression and helping your career.
-Here are the five things you want the people you're networking with to know about you:

 You should always carry business cards with you, but it's especially important at a networking event.
 Even if you're currently employed, having a quick and convenient way to give someone your contact information makes it easier to make connections.
 There are websites that will print affordable, custom business cards for you.
 Include your name, title or industry, email address and phone number, as well as any personal websites or online portfolios.